-4.8.4 About project backup
+6.8.4 About measures group backup

 When you save your project, all the information required to redo the analysis are stored in the project file.
 This includes the measure group selected for the analysis, and the formula of the custom measures.
 Then, when this project is loaded on a another computer, those new definitions of measure group and custom measures are loaded in the new environment.
 Yet, the local storage of those new definitions on the new machine is optional, and a new Save button will appear near these unsaved items.
 There is no need to save the new items, they are fully functional and can be used until the application is closed.
-Note that if a custom measure or group are already defined on the machine but with different values, the definitions from the project are renamed to avoid conflict.
+Note that if a custom measure or group is already defined on the machine but with different values, the definitions from the project are renamed to avoid any conflict.

-4.8.5 Scripting tips
+6.8.5 Scripting tips

-To define custom measures inside a script, you can use the Tcl command labelMeasure create.
+To define custom measures inside a script, you can use the labelMeasure create Tcl command.
 This command is a simple alternative to the syntax used in the project file.
-Indeed project files use a more elaborate mechanism to avoid conflicts and duplications when loading several custom measures from a project, but are not adapted to scripting.
+Indeed the project files use a more elaborate mechanism to avoid conflicts and duplications when loading several custom measures from a project, but are not adapted to scripting.

-The Tcl command labelMeasure create handles conflicts in a simpler way: If the measure name is already used, a new name is generated, and this name is returned as the result of the command.
-Then this returned name can be used in dependent measure formulas instead of hard-coding that name which would replace the dependency by a wrong one.
+The labelMeasure create Tcl command handles conflicts in a simpler way: If the measure name is already used, a new name is generated, and this name is returned as the result of the command.
+The returned name should be used in dependent measure formulas.
+Using the hard-coded name may replace the dependency by a wrong one.
 Example: